About the Theatre Book Prize

 All new works of original research first published in English are eligible except for play texts and studies of drama as literature.
 There are three judges, who are different each year.
 They are drawn from the ranks of people working in theatre performers, directors and others, theatre critics, senior academics concerned with theatre and theatre archivists, with a chairperson who is a member of the committee of the Society for Theatre Research.

-STR Theatre Book Prize for books published in 2013
+Judges for the Theatre Book Prize for titles published in 2015

 |2012||Mr Foote's Other Leg by Ian Kelly (Picador)|